robsiegwart/jobappmgr/README.md

 for a job application based on a YAML configuration file.

-A specific resume is copied to the publish folder along with a cover letter which has been rendered with the copmany name and job title and an optional additional paragraph.
+A specific resume is copied to the publish folder along with a cover letter which has been rendered with the company name and job title and an optional additional paragraph.

 ## Usage